-Even before Donald Trump won the controversial U.S. election in 2016, H-1B visa was a popular topic of debate.
-But, his victory has added a new dimension to the debate because things that were previously only talked about are now becoming a reality.
-As scary as it sounds for some professional working in the U.S. or wanting to migrate to U.S., the H-1B visa curbs, I believe is the U.S.’s attempt to safeguard the interest of its citizens.
-Leaving this topic for debate, this blog will focus on the proposed curbs and how these will affect Indians.
+Even before Donald Trump won the controversial U.S. election in 2016, H-1B visa was a popular topic of debate but his victory has added a new dimension to the debate because things that were previously only talked about are now becoming a reality.
+As scary as it sounds for some professional working in the U.S. or wanting to migrate to the U.S., the H-1B visa curbs, I believe that the U.S.’s attempt to safeguard the interest of its citizens.
+This blog will focus on the proposed curbs and how these will affect Indians.

 An Introduction to the Protect and Grow American Jobs Act